minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ### Scanning a corona admission ticket

-When a person presents a coronavirus pass or DCC to the controller, the validity of the coronavirus pass or DCC can be verified by using the CoronaCheck Scanner-app.
+When a person presents a coronavirus pass or DCC to the controller, the validity of the coronavirus pass or DCC can be verified by using the CoronaCheck Scanner app.
 A person can display a digital or physical coronavirus pass or DCC.
 To validate a coronavirus pass or DCC, no internet connection is required.
 When the coronavirus pass is scanned using CoronaCheck Scanner, the moving visual animation next to the QR code scanner serves as a security check.
 Using this animation, a controller can verify if the QR code in CoronaCheck has not been screenshotted.

 After scanning, a green or red screen will be shown.
 Green means that the coronavirus pass is valid, red means that it is invalid.
 A green screen also shows a set of identifying data (first letter of first name, first letter of last name, date of birth and month of birth).
 The controller should compare the data shown in the CoronaCheck Scanner with the data on the person’s identity card, to check if the coronavirus pass or DCC belongs to the person showing it.
 If a green screen shows and the data matches, the controller can grant access to the event or location.

 It is important to note that CoronaCheck Scanner does not record this set of identifying data, nor is it allowed to record this data or the data on the identity document.
 When CoronaCheck shows a red screen (no valid coronavirus pass or DCC), it will also include a general description outlining possible causes for this status.

 It’s possible a grey screen is displayed after scanning a QR code.
-This only happens after scanning a QR code developed to test the functioning of the CoronaCheck Scanner-app.
+This only happens after scanning a QR code developed to test the functioning of the CoronaCheck Scanner app.
 A grey screen does not give any information about a person but is simply a reflection of a test code.

 ### Updates